Crosslywere/ChessInJava/README.md

 It simply renders a textured square which can be clicked on to play a sound.

 It also implements a fly camera ie `W`,`A`,`S`,`D` to move & hold the `Right Mouse Button` to rotate the camera.

+### Currently Focused On

+- Abstracting the framebuffer class so there can be different types of framebuffers eg. Picking / Id framebuffer